5 mins TO READ

 Once you’ve got your Playbook setup, you can automate your growth process.

 It will still need human intervention to create valuable and relevant new content.
 But there is plenty that you can hand over to apps.
 And there are plenty of services that can help you with that.
-The secret lies in know what to automate, not how to do it.
+The secret lies in knowing what to automate, not how to do it.

 Bonus: Strategic Digital Marketing Workshop